About

 Biography

-Cathy has also adjudicated at the Christchurch Competitions and CSM's May Music Festival, and given presentations and workshops at conferences for MENZA, the NZ School of Modern Music and IRMT.
+Her contributions extend to the role of adjudicator at the Christchurch Competitions and CSM's May Music Festival.
+Additionally, Cathy has shared her insights through presentations and workshops at conferences for Music Education New Zealand Aotearoa, the New Zealand School of Modern Music and the Institute of Registered Music Teachers.

 Supporting Your Dream